-The N_2O emissions have been established taking account of the transfer of foreign waste to WIPs in the Netherlands.
+The $N_2O$ emissions have been established taking account of the transfer of foreign waste to WIPs in the Netherlands.
 This has only been in use since the monitoring year 2012.
 In 2012, Dutch WIPs processed a significant amount of foreign waste.
 In previous years, very little or no foreign waste was processed and is assumed not occurring.
 The reason for the method modification is described in Rijkswaterstaat (2013).

-Calculating the incinerated weight of waste for both biomass and nonbiomass is done in five steps, which are described below.
+Calculating the incinerated weight of waste for both biomass and non-biomass is done in five steps, which are described below.
 These steps are summarised in Table 28, which also references the information sources for the different waste flows in each of the steps.

 Table 28 Steps in the calculation of N2O from waste incineration

-Step Description Residual household Foreign waste Other waste

-waste

-Working Group on Working Group on

-Working Group on Waste Waste Registration Waste Registration

-1 Amount per flow Registration (WAR) (WAR) (WAR)

-Waste shipment

-permit (Regulation

-Component (EC) No 1013/2006)

-2 composition Sorting analyses (EVOA) This method report

-Biomass content per

-3 component This method report This method report This method report

-Amount of biomass in

-4 incinerated waste

-5 Biomass proportion
+Step Description Residual household Foreign waste Other waste waste 1 Working Group on Waste Working Group on Waste Registration (WAR) Component composition Waste shipment permit (Regulation (EC) No 1013/2006) (EVOA) This method report Biomass content per component Amount of biomass in This method report This method report This method report 4 incinerated waste 5 Biomass proportion